Fort Lauderdale Failure to Conduct The Observation Period Attorneys

 For example, a police officer may pull someone over for a suspected DUI and ask them to take a breath test.
 The officer may even tell the driver that they have to wait a 20-minute observation period before they can take the test.
 However, if the officer talks on their cell phone, goes back to their vehicle, or otherwise fails to observe the driver for the full 20 minutes, they did not provide close and continuous observation.
 The results of the breath test can then be thrown out.

-Call Our Failure to Conduct The Observation Period Attorney in Fort Lauderdale Today
+Call Our Fort Lauderdale Failure to Conduct The Observation Period Attorney Today

 If you have been charged with a DUI and the officer did not properly administer the breath test, our Fort Lauderdale failure to conduct the observation period attorney at Meldon Law can advise you of your legal options.
 Call us today at 800-373-8000 or contact us online to schedule a free consultation and to learn more about how we can help.